Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Simulation Results

 \section{Simulation Results}

-A system with 8 APs is depicted in Fig.~\ref{fig:Asiloma_all_sim_8APs}.
-As introduced in Section II, an AP may transmit over time resources allocated to others as long as owners of the resource have no data to transmit.

-First we show the performance of the proposed resource allocation for fixed user association.
-A special network is studied, where each AP is associated with one randomly placed UE group.
-The proposed resource allocations (slow-timescale allocations, and dual-timescale resource allocation) are compared with three other schemes: 1) full spectrum reuse (as in LTE), 2) the conservative allocation in~\cite{ZB-2014}, and 3) the refined allocation in \cite{ZB-2014}.
+First we show the performance of the proposed resource allocation for fixed user association (described in Section~\ref{Spectrum allocation for fixed user association} and~\ref{Spectrum allocation with scheduling for fixed user association}).
+A system with eight APs in the region of 250 meter by 250 meter is studied, where APs are located as in Fig.~\ref{fig:Asiloma_all_top_8APs}, but each AP is associated with one device (only the corresponding closest devices to the eight APs in Fig.~\ref{fig:Asiloma_all_top_8APs} are included here, the remaining ones are used in a later simulation).
+The proposed resource allocations (moderate-timescale allocations, and dual-timescale resource allocation) are compared with three other schemes: 1) full-spectrum reuse (as in LTE), 2) the conservative allocation in~\cite{ZB-2014}, and 3) the refined allocation in \cite{ZB-2014}.
 In the experiments, interactive queues are simulated where service rates adapt to instantaneous interference.
 Fig.~\ref{fig:sim results optimization problems for fixed user association} depicts average packet delay against different traffic loads for all four different allocations.
-As expected, the proposed dual-timescale allocation (with opportunistic fast timescale scheduling) has the best performance under all traffic conditions.
-The refined allocation and slow-timescale allocation using the M/G/1-queue approximation are the close second in both cases of very light traffic and very heavy traffic, but leads to much higher delay in case of moderate traffic.
-Indeed, this case is when it is the most beneficial to consider the impact of fast timescale scheduling when making slow timescale allocations.
+As expected, the proposed dual-timescale allocation (with opportunistic fast-timescale scheduling) has the best performance under all traffic conditions.
+The refined allocation and moderate-timescale allocation using the M/G/1-queue approximation are the close second in both cases of very light traffic and very heavy traffic, but leads to much higher delay in case of moderate traffic.
+Indeed, this case is when it is the most beneficial to consider the impact of fast-timescale scheduling when making moderate-timescale allocations.